fawad-khalil/sample-cart-system/README.md

 				├── route # routes related to the module

 		├── routes
 			├── index.js # all routes of modules in the app.
 Whenever a new module/route is created, it's route should be imported to this file to be added to the main app and exposed by the API

 		├── app.js # contains main app object and initialization of the main app

-	├── res # global resources for the app
-		├── config.json # configuration settings existing globally for the app such as address of mongodb server ├── res.json # constant resources such as string constants, paths etc.
+	├── tests # Automated tests goes here